Color gradients are rendered as a transition between the

 The gradient will be drawn such that it fades from the

-The special transparency mode can be used to fade out part of an image.
+The special transparency mode is commonly used to fade out part of an image.
 This can also be quite useful for blending two images together.
-To access this mode, click on the button that controls the Gradient mode in the toolbar and select Transparency Mode:
+To access this mode, select it from the

-As an example, using the two-layer discussed in Layers and Blend Modes, the following cross-faded image can be easily created by drawing a transparency gradient from left to right on the layer with the picture of the car:
+Using the two example images from the Layers and Blend Modes sections, the following cross-faded image can be created simply by drawing a transparent gradient from left to right on the upper of the two layers:

 Top Layer: car image with left-to-right transparent gradient.
 Bottom Layer: photo of Seattle

 The Repeat Modes define how the gradient should act beyond the edges of the shape.
 The three modes are No Repeat, Repeat Wrapped and Repeat Reflected.